CBenoit/vim-config/README.md

 You should add `conf/isbepo.vim` to your `.gitignore` file.
 If `isbepo` variable is set to `1`.
 Then, all keys are remaped to QWERTY while in NORMAL and VISUAL mode.

-If you want my french "Cheat Sheet" for this config, see [bepo-french-vim-cheatsheet.md](bepo-french-vim-cheatsheet.md) file.
+If you want my french cheatsheet for this config, see [bepo-french-vim-cheatsheet.md](bepo-french-vim-cheatsheet.md) file.

 ## Plugins